chemouna/CompetitiveProgrammingNotes/CF990/F-FLOW_CONTROL.md

 if s[i] < 0 => sum(outgoing edges values from junction i) should be >= |s[i]|
 if s[i] > 0 => sum(incoming edges values to junction i) should be >= s[i]

-- what are the various parts of the condition ?
+#### Devising a plan

+- Have you seen a similar the problem before ? max flow ?

 ### Key Points and Observations: